ethhub-io/ethhub/docs/ethereum-basics/what-is-ethereum.md

 The term "Smart Contract" was coined by Nick Szabo in the 90's.
 Szabo used the basic example of a vending machine to describe how real-world contractual obligations can be programmed into software and hardware systems.
 Everyone who puts the correct amount of coins into the machine can expect to receive a product in exchange.
 Similarly, on Ethereum, contracts can hold value and unlock it only if specific conditions are met.

 The scripting language used by Ethereum is Turing-complete, essentially meaning that the types of DApps users can design is limited only by their imagination.
-The [Ethereum Whitepaper](https://github.com/ethereum/wiki/wiki/White-Paper) divides DApps into three categories:

-### Financial Applications
-These are applications that allow users to enter into contracts to interact with their money in a variety of innovative ways, including:
-* Tokenized assets
-* Smart wallets
-* Financial derivatives
-* Decentralized exchanges

-### Semi-Financial Applications
-These applications involve money, but also include non-financial aspects.
-These include:
-* Decentralized insurance contracts that pay users based on external events
-* Bounty systems that pay users for specified work

-### Non-Financial Applications
-These applications are not financial in nature, but use the security and censorship-resistance of blockchain to produce a wide range of innovative applications including:
-* Digital Collectibles
-* Proveably fair online games
-* Decentralized Autonomous Organizations (DAOs)
-* Voting systems

 ## Resources